corsego/saas/README.md

 ****

-How to create a copy of the repo (not fork) with saving the commit history:
+How to MIRROR the repo (not fork) - create a copy with saving the commit history:
 [https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository)

 If you have troubles running the app or any questions don't hesitate to contact me at hello@corsego.com 🧐

 ****

-# TODO - prioriry
+### TODO - prioriry

 * better stripe integration, refactor subscriptions and charges controller
+* hotwire
+* complete i18n coverage
+* option to set tenant by subdomain?

+### TODO - ideas

 * can not delete self if only admin in a tenant
-* complete i18n coverage
 * plan/form - explicitly say `price_cents`

-# TODO - ideas
-* can not delete self if only superadmin?
-* option to set tenant from session subdomain?
-* option to set tenant from session?
-* plan - replace hard-coded `max_members` to `restrictions`?
-* user.rb lockable, bannable, deletable,
-* user has to accept invitation to become a member of a tenant?
+* user has to accept/reject invitation to become a member of a tenant? - would be good
-* improve omniauth flow? (social email changed, but identity connected to old user model)
+* improve omniauth flow? (social email changed, but identity connected to old user model) - would be good
-* application.scss loaded in 2 places. not best approach?
 * form_with instead of simple_form?
+* omniauth - one email per user (current), or many emails per user? - to think
+* application.scss loaded in 2 places: not best approach? - to think
+* plan - replace hard-coded `max_members` to `restrictions`? - needed?
+* user can not delete self if only superadmin? - needed?
+* user.rb lockable, bannable, deletable? - needed?
-* uuid instead of friendly_id?
+* uuid instead of friendly_id? - needed?
+* add ransack & pagy-nation to scaffold templates? - needed?
+* stimulus by default? - needed?
+* option to set tenant from session? - does not add value

-# TODO - long-term
+### TODO - long-term

-* hotwire
 * ruby 3.0
 * tests
+* developer wiki

+****

+### Notes

+Possible disadvantages of setting tenant by current_user.tenant_id column:
+* One user can not open 2 tenants in 2 different tabs
+* Tenant is not visible in the URL

 notes for omniauth:
 ```